ManuelePasini/slides-markdown/slides/ioanninaSlides.md

 - **Area of Interest:**

-- Big Data, Data Platforms, Data Engineering
+- Big Data and Data Platforms:
+    - from collection to exploitation;

-    - Data architectures and methodologies for Digital Twins (oh god not DTs again)
+- Data architectures and methodologies for Digital Twins

-- Precision Agriculture
+- Precision Agriculture:
+    - Irrigation optimization
+    -

 :::